mbarison/PollPosition/ReadMe.md

 At the bottom of the game board there are also six empty spaces which will be used to hold event cards.

-At the top right of the table there is also a *Voter Engagement Track* with seven spaces, numbered 0 to 6.
+At the top right of the table there is also a *Voter Engagement Track* with six spaces, numbered 0 to 5.

 ### Setting up the game